-If you decide to go wild here, why not add the produce of the forest floor to the Thanksgiving table?
+If you decide to go parially wild for thanksgiving, why not add the produce of the forest floor to the Thanksgiving table?
 Foragers have been out gathering wild mushrooms and the flavors are perfect for your Thanksgiving Feast.

 Thanksgiving Stuffing with Wild Mushrooms

 - 2 pounds mixed fresh wild mushrooms, stems removed, mushrooms cut into 1-inch pieces

 - 4 medium shallots, finely chopped

 - 5 cups chicken stock

 - One 1-pound loaf of bread (peasant or other type), cut into 1/2-inch dice and toasted until dry

 - 2 cups heavy cream

 - 1/4 cup finely chopped fresh flat-leaf parsley

 - 3 large eggs, beaten